-ADMISSIONS ARRANGEMENTS FOR SEPTEMBER 2020 - AUGUST 2021
+ADMISSIONS ARRANGEMENTS FOR SEPTEMBER 2021 - AUGUST 2022

 Frieth C.E.C.
 School has a distinctive Christian ethos which is at the centre of school life.
-We provide an inclusive, supportive and caring environment, shaped by Christian values, in which children can learn and flourish.
-We welcome applications from all members of the community without reference to ability or aptitude and irrespective of whether they are of the Christian faith, another faith or no faith, but we expect parents to respect the Christian ethos of our school.
-Our mission statement is: We are a close Christian community, nurturing, inspiring and celebrating all individuals.
-Through creative learning we encourage greatness by developing potential without limitations.
+We provide an inclusive, supportive and caring environment, shaped by our Christian values, in which children can learn and flourish.
+We welcome applications from all members of the community without reference to ability or aptitude and irrespective of whether they are of the Christian faith, another faith or no faith, but we expect parents to respect and support the Christian ethos of our school.

 The Governing Body of the school, not Buckinghamshire Local Authority (the LA), is responsible for deciding on admissions to the school, but works closely with the LA to co-ordinate admissions to all maintained schools in Buckinghamshire.
 Details of the LA arrangements are in the Buckinghamshire booklet, available from the school.
 This also explains how parents can express a preference for a school and give reasons for that preference.
 Parents (see note 2) should apply to the local authority in which they live at the time of application (the home LA) which may not be Buckinghamshire.
-The form must be returned to that LA no later than 15 January 2020.
+The form must be returned to that LA no later than 15 January 2021.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
-Offers and refusals of places will be posted by the home LA on 16 April 2020.
+Offers and refusals of places will be posted by the home LA on 16 April 2021.